octadecimal/UnityTerrainGen/README.md

 UnityTerrainGen
 ===============

-Terrain generator for Unity4 with support for massive terrains.
+Terrain generator for Unity4 with support for massive terrains with 16-bit height data and 4 splat maps.

 http://www.youtube.com/watch?v=QNTPaVKWOBM